watsonjj/sstcam-sandbox/README.md

 # sstcam_sandbox

-Personal sandbox package for investigation into the SST Camera and CTA
+Personal sandbox package for investigations into the SST Camera and CTA